 Sorry I’m like this guy right now:

 It wasn’t Republicans that ruined the home loan industry.
-The home loan industry has been bolstered over the years mainly by Democratic politicians.
-First with the creation of the FHA by FDR in the 30’s.
+The home loan industry has been artificially bolstered over the years mainly by Democratic politicians.
+First with the creation of the Federal Housing Administration (FHA) by FDR in the 30’s.
 The creation of the FHA was to provide government insurance for home loans.
 To encourage lending so more people could buy homes.
 Sounds great.

 Before the creation of the FHA, a home loan was typically 3 – 5 years.
 That was great.
 Is that imaginable today?
 No. It is the unintended consequence of government intervention.
 It affects every American negatively as home and by extension rent prices are much higher than they would have been if government had stayed out of it.

 (Same thing happened with Obamacare, government got involved, prices have skyrocketed an average of almost $5000 per family.
 Everything the government subsidizes increases in price.)

 Now housing costs and healthcare are the top two expenses for families.

 But back to the point: FDR created the FHA.
 Then he created Fannie Mae, also created to help the home loan industry flourish.
-Then came Freddie Mac in 1961 for the same purpose.
-All 3 of these government institutions grew bigger and bigger over the years.
+In 1961 Freddie Mac was created for the same purpose.
+All 3 of these government institutions grew bigger over the years.
 Housing prices ballooned.
-Before the 2008 crisis, Democrats Barney Frank and Chris Dodd actively pushed these institutions to mandate banks to make more loans to poor and minorities.
+Before the 2008 crisis, Democrats Barney Frank and Chris Dodd actively pushed these institutions to mandate banks to make more loans to the poor and minorities.

-This may be well-intentioned, but it’s horrible policy.
-What was the results?
+This may have been well-intentioned, but it’s horrible policy.
+What were the results?
 A housing bubble and pop that caused a recession.

 But Bush wasn’t.
 He attempted to enact reforms of the home loan market in his term, but nobody listened.